TRUGLO released its new Omnia AR-Rifle scopes designed specifically for the AR-15 modern sporting rifle (MSR).

 - Adjustment Value: 1/2 MOA @ 100 yards

 - MSRP: $280.00 (1-4x); $369.00 (1-6x).

 Low-Magnification Scopes vs. Red Dot Optics

 This is why red dot or reflexive optics are so popular for CQB shooting scenarios, and why higher magnification scopes fail to perform well in CQB situations.
-Red dot optics provide a very quick, and simple targeting point in the (1x), and are perfect for close-in shooting.
-The FOV at (3x) magnification (perhaps the most common long-range scope minimum magnification) can significantly reduce the ability of the shooter to find the close-in target, let alone properly align the sights and then get off rounds quickly and accurately.
+Review in your mind prior shooting you’ve done and you are likely to agree that red dot optics provide a very quick, and simple targeting point for close-in shooting.
+The FOV at 3x magnification (perhaps the most common long-range scope minimum magnification) can significantly reduce the ability of the shooter to find the close-in target, let alone properly align the sights and then get off rounds quickly and accurately.

-We have been very pleased with the TRUGLO scopes so far, and the Omnia series appears to be another winner.
-We have previously written about the TRUBRITE-30 optics in our extensive review of 1-4x optics.
-We rated the TRUGLO scope to be one of the better options, and the Omnia looks to be even better than the TRUBRITE series.
-Though we have handled the TRUBRITE scopes, we have not yet had the chance to give the Omnia scopes a close examination.
+I have been very pleased with the TRUGLO scopes so far, and the Omnia series appears to be another winner.
+I reviewed the TRUBRITE-30 optics in our extensive review of 1-4x optics.
+I rated the TRUGLO scope to be one of the better options, and the Omnia looks to be even better than the TRUBRITE series.

 The choice of a rifle optic should be taken very seriously.
 Excellent rifles can appear awful simply by failing to attach a quality optic.

 There are many options on the market today.
 Prices range from just under $100 to well over $2000.
 Though the more expensive optics come from famously successful optic manufacturers, the most expensive optics may not be the best option.
 Price does matter!